 - Bedford is known as the home of the first United States flag flown during the American Revolution.
 This artifact is the oldest battle flag in the U.S. and is displayed at the Bedford Public Library.

 - Besides being notable for Concord grapes, the town of Concord became a hub for writers.
 The homes of Ralph Waldo Emerson, Nathaniel Hawthorne, and Louisa May Alcott are now museums.
 Additionally, nearby Walden Pond State Reservation gained notoriety from author Henry David Thoreau.

 - Lexington is the location of the first shot of the American Revolutionary War.
 Emerson penned it as “the shot heard ‘round the world.”
 From Lexington, the British marched on towards Concord, where the minuteman militia had organized resistance.

 - On his midnight ride, patriot Paul Revere was captured by British army patrol near the town of Lincoln.
 That site and other notable landmarks are found along the trails of the Minuteman National Historic Park.

-If stationed at Hanscom AFB, MA, here’s hoping you enjoy the friendly atmosphere and peaceful setting of this woodsy area.
-With plenty of history all around and access to the capital city of Boston, your assignment in Massachusetts should be a memorable experience!
+If you're stationed at Hanscom, there’s no doubt you’ll enjoy the friendly atmosphere and peaceful setting of this woodsy area.
+With plenty of history to engage in all around the base and access to Boston, your assignment in Massachusetts will be a memorable experience!